Who am I?

-At fifteen, depression struck me.
-I took to living in libraries, and buried myself in a tomb of books, from where I was reborn, after years.
-As I returned from darkness to light, I wrote my first novel.
-Simultaneously, I rewrote my life, reconstructed my reality.
+At fifteen, I took to living in libraries, and buried myself in a tomb of books from where I was reborn, after years.
+As I wrote my first novel, I rewrote my life, reconstructed my reality.

-Electronics engineer, ecommerce manager, literary writer, eclectic reader: out of the many dimensions of my identity, I choose that of the seeker to define me.
+Electronics engineer, ecommerce consultant, literary writer, eclectic reader: out of the many dimensions of my identity, I choose that of the seeker to define me.

 In ‘The Power of Myth’, Joseph Campbell mentions three Sanskrit terms – Sat, Chit and Ananda: Being, Consciousness and Bliss, each of which lead to the ocean of transcendence where all searches end.
 Like Campbell, I rejoice in following the path of my bliss, seeking the meaning of self and reality in the study and practice of literature.